ankschoubey/blog/src/content/post/dev-life/dsl/odata-mongo-transpiler.md

 ---
-description:  Implementing OData, Utilizing Specifications, and Enhancing API Flexibility.
+excerpt:  Implementing OData, Utilizing Specifications, and Enhancing API Flexibility.
 title: How we implemented OData for MongoDB and use it in OpenAPI
 comments: true
 tags: